kaer-3058/large_number/README Index English.txt

-♦ Floating-point division - Data from the nbt [2 Sub-algorithm] ♦ Divide a 12-digit array by a const (with 4 decimal) ♦ Division with an infinite number of significant digits ♦ Taking the reciprocal of a floating-point number
-♦ Int division [3 Sub-algorithm]
+♦ Floating-point division - Data from the nbt [2 Sub-algorithm] ♦ Divide a 12-digit array by a const (with 4 decimal) ♦ Division with an infinite number of significant digits ♦ Taking the reciprocal of a floating-point number [2 Sub-algorithm] ♦ Int division [3 Sub-algorithm]
 ♦ Array division by an int (multiple significant digits) ♦ Arbitrary integer multiplication